Fazestar01/Avocado-Exports-from-Kenya/README.md

 ## Analysis techniques used
 * The ETL pipeline was done in a Jupyter notebook using pandas which can be found  [here](https://github.com/Fazestar01/Avocado-Exports-from-Kenya/blob/main/jupyter_notebooks/kenyan-avocado-investigation.ipynb).
 This allowed a structure throughout the analysis and kept all coding and understanding in a seamless order.
 After having this first part done, it was easier to continue the more advanced analysis through Tableau Public.
 * The data was a tad limiting but did not stop me from being able to make a comprehensive analysis for a good enough overview on the Kenyan avocado landscape.
-The only push back was the 'World' outlier and having the dtaset set to an annual overview but this was soon resolved as it allowed for a better angled hypothesis from the ones before.
+The only push back was the 'World' outlier and having the dataset to an annual overview but this was soon resolved as it allowed for a better angled hypothesis from the ones before.
 * I used generative AI to resolve questions regarding dashboarding and git as well as any bug issues.

 ## Ethical considerations